-Due to the education business nature of the Group, there were no products sold or shipped.
+Due to the education business nature of the Group, there were no products sold or shipped during This Year and therefore the Group has no recall procedures.
 During the Reporting Period, there were no material recalls, significant complaints against the service.
+The Group has committed to comply to all laws and regulations relating to health and safety, advertising, labelling and, privacy matters relating to products and services provided, which include and not limited to: